barelyhuman/reaper.im-old/posts/the-budget-mechs.md

 Short explanation of the switches,

+**Clicky** - Keys that make a nice loud click sound, just like a typewriter.

 **Tactile** - Need lesser pressure to activate and is normally good for games where the action needs to be instant

 **Linear** - You'll have to press the key all the way down like membrane keys to activate it

-- Blue - Tactile and Very Clicky (Think Typewriters)
+- Blue - Tactile and Very Clicky
 - Brown - Tactile (mostly found in gaming keyboards)
 - Red - Linear
 - Red Speed - Linear but needs lesser force to activate the key

 There's obviously more types of switches, you've got blacks, silvers, jades , but these are the most common ones and most prebuilt keyboards will come with one of these.

-Now, the most heard thing in the Mech Keyboard community is the Cherry MX Switches, now while the german engineered switches are a great choice overall, they might be a little harder to obtain in India but as always we've got alternatives.
+Now, the most heard thing in the Mech Keyboard community is the Cherry MX Switches, now while the german engineered switches are a great choice overall,Gaterons are another set which can be your first choice when spending a good amount of money while building a custom mech.
+They might be a little harder to obtain in India but as always we've got alternatives.

+On the contrary, you can find all of these on various international markets online, since it's a little hard to obtain them right now without paying huge amounts of customs, we'll stick to the below options.

 Namely

 - Outemu
 - Kailhs
-- Gateron

 Now each of them have the same colors available and each have their own level of tactility and force to activation but they try to replicate the original color pattern I mentioned above so you should be fine.
 Now these are available at different rates online and you can obtains most of them form Meckeys and Amazon.
 These are all good switches anything else is probably a clone (ironically outemu is actually a clone, i'll let you do the research on that).